Medically reviewed by Drugs.com. Last updated on Feb 22, 2022.

 Commonly used brand name(s)

 Available Dosage Forms:

 Therapeutic Class: Sclerosing Agent

 Polidocanol injection is used to treat small varicose veins of the lower legs.
 This medicine is also used to treat incompetent great saphenous veins, accessory saphenous veins, and visible varicose veins above and below the knees.
+This medicine improves the symptoms and appearance of varicose veins.
 It is a type of medicine called a sclerosing agent.

 This medicine is to be given only by or under the direct supervision of your doctor.

 Before using Varithena